Hurricane Irene: Mid-Atlantic

 On August 25, Maryland Governor Martin O'Malley declared a state of emergency in preparation for Irene.
 The town of Ocean City initiated "phase one" of its contingency plan that same day, which includes a mandatory evacuation order for international workforce students.
 Hours later, phase three of the plan was instituted; it ordered a mandatory evacuation scheduled to start at midnight August 25, for all residents, with the requirement that everyone be evacuated by 5 pm local time, August 26.
-On August 26, Dorchester and Wicomico Counties declared states of emergency.
 Certain geographic areas of Somerset and Wicomico Counties, along with all mobile homes in Wicomico County, had mandatory evacuation orders put in effect.
 Public shelters were made available in Dorchester, Somerset, Wicomico, and Worcester Counties.

 In Delaware, Governor Jack Markell ordered visitors to evacuate the Delaware beaches effective 6:00 pm on August 25.
 In addition, he declared a state of emergency; shelters were scheduled to open throughout the state on August 26.
 The Cape May – Lewes Ferry across Delaware Bay also suspended service for late August 27, through August 28, in response to the pending arrival of the hurricane.
-Toll operations on Delaware Route 1 were halted in order to optimize evacuation rates along highways.
-Transit services were expected to be shut down on August 27 and 28, while bridges over the Chesapeake and Delaware Canal and the Indian River were closed due to high wind.
+Toll operations on DE 1 were halted to optimize evacuation rates along highways.
 A tornado watch was issued for Delaware in association with Irene at 10:40 am August 27.

 In Washington, D.C., the forecast arrival of Hurricane Irene caused postponement of the planned August 28 dedication ceremony for the Martin Luther King Jr. Memorial.
-In anticipation of the storm, thousands of sandbags were prepared for placement at flood-prone Washington Metro station entrances.
-Amtrak service from Washington's Union Station southward was cancelled from August 26, until August 28.
+Amtrak service from Washington's Union Station southward was canceled from August 26, until August 28.